enkidevs/curriculum/tech-interviews/tech-interviews-core/tech-interviews-overview/whiteboard-interviews.md

 [interviewing.io](https://interviewing.io) provides anonymous practice technical interviews with Google and Facebook engineers, which can lead to real jobs and internships.

-[pramp.com](https://pramp.com) pairs you up with another peer who is also a job seeker, and both of you take turns to assume the role of interviewer and interviewee.
+[pramp.com](https://pramp.com) pairs you up with another peer who is also a job seeker, and both of you take turns assuming the role of interviewer and interviewee.